Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 In Fig. \ref{points_vs_DC_1} we show a graph of the number of points in the training set vs $\bar{\beta}$, to illustrate that there does not seem to be an immediate connection between the number of points in the training set and the SUDC.

 \end{ex}

 \begin{ex} In this example, we take $\delta=1$, $\kappa=2$, $\sigma=.9$ and $\ell=.003$.
 We train $100$ different DNNs on $100$ different data sets and check the simplified doubling condition for all data sets using $100,000$ initial slabs and doubling them until the SUDC is not satisfied.
 We train the DNNs for $5$ epochs, and each DNN has the same number of layers ($4$ hidden layers with $1000$ nodes in each layer).
-In Fig. \ref{ACC_VS_CD} we show the accuracy of the DNN on the test vs $\bar{\beta}$.
-Then, we find the average accuracy of the DNNs on the training set and the $50$ DNNs with accuracy (on the training set) closest to this average accuracy, and in Fig. \ref{Loss_vs_DC} we graph the loss on the training set vs $\bar{\beta}$.
-Fig. \ref{Loss_vs_DC} shows that even DNNs with similar accuracy will have lower loss if the data they trained on had more slabs that satisfied this simplified doubling condition.
-So again we have greater stability of accuracy.
-There does not seem to be a good correlation between $\bar{\beta}$ and accuracy on the test set in this example.
+In Fig. \ref{ACC_VS_CD_stability_3}, we show the accuracy of the DNN on the test vs $\bar{\beta}$.
+Then, we find the average accuracy of the DNNs on the training set and the $50$ DNNs with accuracy (on the training set) closest to this average accuracy, and in Fig. \ref{Loss_vs_DC_stability_3} we graph the loss on the training set vs $\bar{\beta}$.
+Fig. \ref{Loss_vs_DC_stability_3} shows that even DNNs with similar accuracy will have lower loss if the data they trained on had more slabs that satisfied this simplified doubling condition.
+So again, we have greater stability of accuracy.
+There does not seem to be a good correlation between $\bar{\beta}$ and accuracy on the test set in this example, though more rigorous analysis does show a correlation on similar problems, see Example \ref{new_example2} and Subsection \ref{example1_new}.

 Fig. \ref{numberofpoints_vs_DC_2} shows a graph of the number of points in the training set vs $\bar{\beta}$, to illustrate that there does not seem to be an immediate connection between the number of points in the training set and the simplified uniform doubling condition.